 How do you do this?

-Jot different scenes in the normal order of their occurrence.
-Try to reshuffle them without the story losing its distinctive beat and meaning.
+Jot different scenes in the normal, logical order of their occurrence.
+Then, try to reshuffle them without the story losing its distinctive beat and meaning.

 Go Over the Final Version

-Once you’re done with the previous steps, you will need to check the outline for leaky scenes –places that need concrete, better illustrations.
+Once you finish with the previous steps, you will need to check the outline for leaky scenes –places that need better illustrations.